 £ 4000 We subsidise a range of educational visits and visitors that we provide throughout the year to enhance our curriculum offering many of these without request for contribution.
 Arts participation + 2 Months Low impact for low cost, based on moderate evidence.
 We want all of our pupils to share in a range of experiences that will support and enhance their learning.
 By subsidising visits and visitors we ensure that no child misses out on these experiences.
 The learning of all children will be enhanced by the use of visits and visitors.
-Visits and visitors will still go ahead if voluntary contributions are inadequate. £ 1500 The annual Y4 residential visit to Robinwood is attended by every pupil in the year group.
+Visits and visitors will still go ahead if voluntary contributions are inadequate.
+All children in school have taken part in a range of school visits and experienced a range of visitors to enhance the curriculum (see school website and Facebook page).
+The children talk enthusiastically about their experiences and use these to support and enhance their topic based work across the curriculum.
+Parents value school visits.
+Regardless of whether or not parents are able to make a contribution, all children took part in all visits available to them. £ 1500 The annual Y4 residential visit to Robinwood is attended by every pupil in the year group.
 This is made possible by having funding available to offer subsidies to all families and proportionately more to those in receipt of Pupil Premium.
 Social and emotional learning + 4 Months.
 Moderate impact for very low cost, based on extensive evidence.
 Outdoor adventure learning + 3 Months.
 Moderate impact for moderate cost.
 Although the centre is an opportunity for outdoor adventure learning, experience also shows that the visit is a valuable opportunity for children to develop social and emotional skills with regard to independence and autonomy, risk taking, teamwork, collaboration and self-evaluation.
 Children's autonomy, self-awareness and sense of independence are developed, articulated and celebrated in school.
 Participation contributes to our commitment to ensuring that children are well prepared, both socially and emotionally to make the transition from first school to the middle school environment, and the academic challenges some will face.
-All Year 4 pupils will attend residential. £3000 After School activities and Breakfast Club are subsidised for all pupils ensuring that they are affordable.
+All Year 4 pupils will attend residential.
+All pupils in Year 4 attended the residential visit in November 2016. £3000 After School activities and Breakfast Club are subsidised for all pupils ensuring that they are affordable.
 In addition to this, after school clubs are offered with no charge to pupils in receipt of Pupil Premium for 2 sessions each week giving access to school ICT facilities/homework support and football coaching.
 Vulnerable pupils are also provided with access to Breakfast Club free of charge.
 After school programmes. + 2 Months.
 Low impact for high cost, based on limited evidence.
 After school activities enable children to be supported to complete homework, access ICT facilities and take part in sports as well as providing additional social and emotional support.
 Breakfast Club attendance ensures that children attending have eaten well before school and that these children are punctual.
 Increased levels of physical activity for children.
 Increased opportunities to work and socialise with other pupils outside of the normal school day.
 Improved levels of attendance and punctuality.
+An increased number of pupils involved in after school sports clubs (Dance, Football, Karate, Cricket).
+Free after school clubs are well attended.
+Vulnerable pupils are provided with breakfasts where required - this noticeably improves their concentration and performance in class.